-You can use raw wicks you have made yourself.
+You can use natural wicks you have made yourself.
 Once the oils have melted completely, remove the pan from the heat and allow it to cool.
-The oil must cool to 130°F/54°C before you add the other ingredients.
-Continue to the next step while it cools.
+The oil must cool to 130 °F/54 °C before you add the other ingredients.
+Please continue to the next step while it cools.

 Step 4: Add the oils and Vitamins

-Once the oils are cool, add the essential oils as well as the vitamin E. Stir until everything is well combined.
+Add the essential oils and the vitamin E. Stir until everything is well combined.
 The combination of Rose-Geranium & Palmarosa creates a beautiful, relaxing atmosphere.